isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Confirmation of CSAT](images/029.png "Confirmation of CSAT")

 - ***Case 3*** - A Limitless SmartCrowd status change event is detected via the Limitless update type = ‘state’.
 These status changes are further evaluated, and the following actions are performed:
-  - ***‘Escalated’*** - The Expert Crowd has decided they cannot resolve this question.
+  - ***‘Escalated’*** - The expert crowd has decided they cannot resolve this question.
 When this state is detected, the customer receives a message stating an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
-  - ***‘TimedOut’*** - The Expert Crowd did not respond in time.
+  - ***‘TimedOut’*** - The expert crowd did not respond in time.
 When this state is detected, the customer receives a message stating an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
   - ***‘Open’ & Not ‘TimedOut’*** - The Limitless lifecycle is in a state where a CSAT, if not already issued, should be sent to the customer.
 The flow actions this.
   - ***‘Resolved’*** - The Limitless lifecycle was completed, and the question resolved.
 This is an end state, and the flow disconnects.